Proven-Paradox/shaper-system/Handbook.md

 This might represent presenting yourself as an obvious target to draw fire, subtle mind control that redirects enemy attention onto yourself, or literally taunting people into fighting you first.

 // TODO: WRITE OUTTRO.
 For now, if you've made it this far, thank you for giving my system a chance.
 I hope you've enjoyed. //

+## Linked States
+Linked States are conditions that involve two different combatants.
+In Linked States, there is a primary creature causing the state, and a number of other creatures affected by the state (though usually just one).

+### Protection
+You are either providing an ally with Protection (the Protector, the source of the Linked State), or are Protected by an ally.
+If you are the Protector, you cannot benefit from being Protected yourself.
+Standing in the same space as an ally with [Taunt](#taunt) grants you no benefit; enemies can freely choose between targeting you or the ally with Taunt.
+A Protected character cannot be targeted by offensive Abilities and is excluded from any offensive area of effect.
+You cannot be Protected from a foe you have [Provoked](#provoke).
+This can represent the Protector physically body blocking for the Protected ally, covering them with a shield, protection spells, and similar effects.

 # Appendix A: Supplemental Materials
 These are some optional rules you can add to your game.
 These are either supplemental things like an expansion on Skills, a themed expansion or series of features, or experimental rulesets that are not quite ready to be added to the main game just yet.